mlc-ai/web-llm/examples/web-worker/README.md

       }
       ```
       Try this option if you would like to use WebLLM without building it yourself.
-    - Or keep the dependencies as `"file:../.."`, and follow the build from source
-      instruction in the project to build webllm locally.
-This option is more useful
-      for developers who would like to hack WebLLM core package.
-- Run the following command

   ```bash
   npm install
   npm start